AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Machine Group/Create a custom ID-based machine group.md

 Log Service allows you to create a custom ID-based machine group.
 This topic describes how to create a custom ID-based machine group in the Log Service console.

 -   A project and a Logstore are created.
-For more information, see [Create a project and a Logstore](/intl.en-US/Quick Start/Quick Start.md).
+For more information, see [Create a project and a Logstore](/intl.en-US/.md).
 -   At least one server is available.
     -   If you use an ECS instance, you must ensure that the ECS instance and Log Service project share the same Alibaba Cloud account and belong to the same region.
     -   If the ECS instance is purchased by another Alibaba Cloud account, you must configure a user identifier before you create an IP address-based machine group.
 If the server is provided by another cloud service vendor or is deployed in a user-created data center, you must also perform the preceding operation.
 For more information, see [Configure an account ID for a server](/intl.en-US/Data Collection/Logtail collection/Machine Group/Configure an account ID for a server.md).
 -   Logtail is installed on the server.
 For more information, see [Install Logtail on ECS instances](/intl.en-US/Data Collection/Logtail collection/Install/Install Logtail on ECS instances.md).

-Custom ID-based machine groups offer distinct advantages in the following scenarios:
+Custom ID-based machine groups offer significant benefits in the following scenarios:

 -   If your servers reside in multiple custom network environments such as virtual private clouds \(VPCs\), some IP addresses of the servers may conflict.
 In this case, Logtail cannot collect logs as expected.
 You can use a custom ID to prevent this issue.
 -   If you want to add multiple servers to a machine group, you can set the same custom ID for new servers as the machine group.
 Log Service identifies the custom ID and adds the servers with the same custom ID to the machine group.